HD 29399

 HD 29399 is a binary star in the constellation Reticulum.
 Its main component is a red giant with an apparent magnitude of +5.78 which hosts an exoplanet.
 The secondary is a magnitude 9.2 star that is 31.9" distant from the primary.
 This system is only visible to the naked eye under dark skies far from light pollution.
-From its parallax measured by the Gaia spacecraft, it is located at a distance of 144 light-years (44 parsecs) from Earth.
+From its parallax measured by the Gaia spacecraft, it is located at a distance of 144 ly from Earth.